kubevirt/monitoring/docs/runbooks/NoReadyVirtController.md

     $ kubectl -n $NAMESPACE describe deploy virt-controller
     ```

-2. Obtain the names of `virt-controller` pods.
+2. Obtain the names of `virt-controller` pods:
     ```
     $ get pods -n $NAMESPACE |grep virt-controller
     ```

-3. Inspect the logs for each `virt-controller`.
+3. Inspect the logs for each `virt-controller`:
     ```
     $ kubectl logs -n $NAMESPACE <virt-controller-XYZ>
     ```

 4. Check if any problems occurred with the nodes.
-For example, they might be in a `NotReady` state.
+For example, they might be in a `NotReady` state:
     ```
     $ kubectl get nodes
     ```